Jadarma/advent-of-code-kotlin/README.md

 My solutions to [Advent of Code](https://adventofcode.com/), using idiomatic Kotlin and my very own helper framework to make everything clean and easy to use.

-_"Anything that's worth doing, it's worth overdoing."_
+_"Anything that's worth doing, is worth overdoing."_

 ---